President: Jan Monroe

 Music Therapy: Sarah Griffin

 Sarah has over ten years of experience in Music and the Performing Arts in a wide range of artistic disciplines, with years of professional teaching and performing in the music and theater realms!
 She is a board certified Music Therapist with a heart for others, and a passion for the therapeutic arts.
 Sarah is an alumni of Shenandoah Conservatory, completing her internship at “A Place to Be” in Middleburg, VA in 2017.
-She is currently a Music Therapist with Goldschmidt Music Services.
+She is currently teaching music lessons and adaptive music lessons through SMG Music.
 Sarah loves to play the piano, guitar, and bass guitar.
 When she is not doing Music Therapy or performing in the Pit, she loves to teach piano and musical theater classes to people of all abilities and talents!
 Sarah believes that music belongs to everyone, and she has seen it change lives!